-In April 2018, the GASB issued Statement No. 88, Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements.
-The primary objective of this Statement is to improve the information that is disclosed in notes to government financial statements related to debt, including direct borrowings and direct placements.
-It also clarifies which liabilities governments should include when disclosing information related to debt.
+GASB Statement No. 88 - Certain Disclosures Related to Debt, Including Direct Borrowing and Direct Placements.
+The objective of this Statement is to improve the information that is disclosed in notes to government financial statements related to debt, including direct borrowings and direct placements.
+It also clarified which liabilities government should include when disclosing information related to debt.
+The Statement is effective for periods beginning after June 15, 2018.